Head of Social Committee

 DL ‘19: What kind of changes would you want to do going into next year?

-MC ‘19: i think definitely a more structured way for me to get a budget.
-When I cam in this year they were like “ok, all you need to do is apply for special event budgeting, ok I’ll do that, but then I was like how much, and the people were like “we don’t know” So i was like ok I’ll figure it out so I think definitely to apply for regular event budgeting and not having to go through for juts special events so I would want to have a budget for the semester rather than applying
+MC ‘19: I think definitely a more structured way for me to get a budget.
+When I cam in this year they were like “ok, all you need to do is apply for special event budgeting, ok I’ll do that, but then I was like how much, and the people were like “we don’t know” So i was like ok I’ll figure it out so I think definitely to apply for regular event budgeting and not having to go through for juts special events so I would want to have a budget for the semester rather than applying.
+I’m also trying to get a bunch of neighborhood moms, neighborhood pet owners to walk their dog around exam week during certain time so everyone has a time to see the pets, because I know pets are brought in sometimes but not everyone gets to see them.
+Just have a cycle of pet owners so everyone gets pet love and it’s free.

-NB ‘19 Considering you’ll be a senior are their any ideas u have considering collaborating with the senior class president or maybe help support 2019?
+NB ‘19: Considering you’ll be a senior are their any ideas you have considering collaborating with the senior class president or maybe help support 2019?

 MC ‘19: I think something that would be fun is collaborating with the senior class for more organized formals so I know haverford has senior party and i think we have senior cocktails and not like copying their party but maybe in the fall for the seniors such as a formal or a coffee event just to kick off the year for them would be fun for them and fun to collaborate on it with them.
 I haven’t talked to them yet but I think it would be fun to have periodic events throughout the year that do not need to be expensive, to remind the seniors that they will be graduating soon and it’s an exciting time and everything will be ok.